This article will discuss the concepts of compassionate leave, exploring the different types, applicability and implementation strategies.

 In the United Kingdom, compassionate leave entitlement does not exist.
 Employers don't have to grant compassionate leave if it's requested.
 If your company policy says employees can take compassionate leave under certain circumstances, you might need to honour it, depending on the contract.

-An employer must allow an employee to take time off when dealing with a critical emergency involving a dependent or when a child dies.
+An employer must allow an employee to take time off when dealing with a critical emergency involving a dependant or when a child dies.
 Unpaid compassionate leave, annual leave, or the ability to make up the time later are all options you can use if you can't offer paid compassionate leave to your employees.

 How to implement a compassionate leave policy?

 A bereavement leave policy should be included in the employee handbook.
 Employees facing bereavement will know what to expect and avoid awkward conversations.
-Furthermore, managers will be aware of any bereavement policies and won't have to make difficult decisions on leaving.
+Furthermore, managers will be aware of any bereavement policies and won't have to make difficult decisions on leave.

 Managers should be able to handle requests for extra time off sensitively if a bereavement leave policy incorporates an element of flexibility.
 The workplace should offer various options for employees to cope effectively with their grief and return to work after a loss.
 Not everyone grieves the same way, so options should be available to employees.